About this privacy notice

 International transfers of personal data, and the measures in place to safeguard it

-We do not directly transfer any of your personal data outside the European Economic Area (EEA).
+We do not directly transfer any of your personal data outside the UK or European Economic Area (EEA).
 However, some of our data processors may do so and this section explains the impact of these international transfers and how your information is protected.

 Many of our data processors operate “cloud-based systems”, which means the information is held in information data centres in different locations.

-The cloud-based systems we use generally reserve the right to hold copies of your personal information outside the EEA.
+The cloud-based systems we use generally reserve the right to hold copies of your personal information outside the UK or EEA.
 The reason companies may choose to do this is to hold back-up copies, so they can guarantee recovery.

 In each case our processors and/or we employ one or more of the following means that are designed to help safeguard your privacy rights and give you remedies in the unlikely event of abuse: